archfrog/KioskForge/README.md

 ## Usage
 KioskForge is a simple application that allows you to create, load, edit, and save a *kiosk configuration* - a .INI-style file that defines the kiosk and what it is supposed to do.
+After that, you can choose to *update* an installation media to apply the configuration during installation.

 As of now, the procedure is as follows: